ga4gh/data-security/AAI/AAIConnectProfile.md

 * The Client specifies the specific *audience* for the token, such as the hostname of the WES server.
 According to RFX 8693, the *resource* claim may be used in a similar manner for URIs (e.g., the actual URI of the WES endpoint).
 As we will see, this audience information will be stored by the Broker and used to make introspection decisions.
  * Note that the Broker must have some method of identifying a particular service as identified via *audience* or *resource* so as to enforce use of a Task-Specific Token only by intended services.
-This could be implemented via the client credentials flow (RFC 6749, Section 4.4).
+This could be implemented via the client credentials flow with basic authentication (i.e., a client_id and client_secret) or a private keypair (RFC 6749, Section 4.4).
 We consider the details of implementing client credentials within a particular ecosystem, e.g., managing service registration and key management, as decisions that are outside of this specification.
 * We see a new value of *requested_token_type*, *task_specific*.
 * The Client is explicitly allowing the audience to exchange the token for other tokens via the *allow_delegation* claim, either with different audiences or for fewer Visas.
-We recommend that the behavior of this flag be such that it is consumed at each step--i.e,. each token exchange MUST set *allow_delegation* to be true for the receiving service to be able to perform a downstream token exchange.
+We the behavior of this claim is such that it is consumed at each token exchange step--i.e,. each token exchange MUST set *allow_delegation* to be true for the receiving service to be able to perform a downstream exchange.

 After receiving the Task-Specific Token, the Client (or another downstream service) is also to send API requests using the Task-Specific Token as bearer token within the Authorization field of the HTTP header.
 The receiving service can then verify the Task-Specific Token via the Broker's /introspect endpoint (see RFC 7662 for OAuth2.0 token introspection) or simply forward it along without introspection.
 The following figure illustrates a scenario where WES, TES, and DRS are used to execute a federated learning workflow by passing along a TST.
 As we note later, this TST may be the original one issued to the client, or a TST what was issued to a downstream service (e.g., WES or TES) that reduces the scope of the token (either Visas or *audience*/*resources*) further.